-This is an interdepartmental degree.
-Students fulfill core requirements from the disciplines of geology, chemistry, and biology and choose two disciplines for an interdepartmental concentration area.
-Students are required to complete a minimum of 40 credit hours in the interdepartmental major - with a minimum of 12 credit hours at the 300- or 400-level in each area.
-Students are required to complete additional coursework in associated areas of study.
+Students fulfill core requirements from the disciplines of geology, biology and chemistry and choose two disciplines for an interdepartmental concentration area.
+Please consult the individual departments for more information.
+Students are required to complete a minimum of 40 credit hours in the interdepartmental major with a minimum of 12 credit hours at the 300- or 400-level in each of the two concentration areas.
+Students are required to complete additional courses in associated areas of study.